noahehall/theBookOfNoah/databases/mongodb.md

       - availability
         - every request receives a non-error response - without the guarantee that it contaains the most recent write
       - partition tolerance
         - the system continues to operate despite an arbitrary number of messaages being dropped/delayed by the network between nodes

-# document vs relational architecture
+# mongodb vs relational architecture
   - retrieving data from relational dbs is more difficult and resource heavy
     - any join will have a performance hit
       - its oftern required to denormalize the model (increase redudancy) to improve performance by reducing joins